tin-martin/knn-classifier/README.md

-# knn-classifier
+# k-nearest-neighbours-model
-A basic implementation of k-nearest neighbours for classification and regression problems.
+A basic implementation of k-nearest neighbours (KNN) for classification and regression problems.